-The Last of Us TV series: Here's what we know so far
+The Last of Us TV series: How to watch the show on HBO or Sky

-(Pocket-lint) - One of the greatest games of all time, The Last of Us, has been adapted for the small screen.
+One of the greatest games of all time, The Last of Us, has been adapted for the small screen.
+And the best news is that you'll be able to watch it very soon.

-Having finished shooting in mid-2022, the TV adventures of Joel and Ellie are expected to premiere in early 2023.
+Having finished shooting in mid-2022, the TV journey of Joel and Ellie is set to premiere on Sunday 15 January 2023.

-Here's everything we know about it so far, including on-set images and a video teaser.
+Here's everything we know about it and how to watch it.

-The Last of Us TV series season 1 release date rumours
+The Last of Us TV series season 1 release date

-There is no official release date as yet.
-It has been confirmed in a HBO Max preview trailer (see below) that it is coming "next year", however.
+The show will premiere on HBO in the US at 9pm EST on 15 January 2023.
+It will be simulcast by Sky and Now in the UK, so will be first shown at 2am GMT on Sky Atlantic in the early hours of Monday 16 January 2023.

+The remaining nine episodes will also be shown simultaneously on HBO and Sky Atlantic.

 The Last of Us TV series: How to watch

-The show is being produced by PlayStation Productions and Naughty Dog for HBO.
+The show is produced by PlayStation Productions and Naughty Dog for HBO.
 That means season one and beyond is exclusive to HBO and HBO Max in the States.

-Thanks to a deal between HBO and Sky, it will almost certainly be shown on Sky Atlantic on Sky Q and Sky Glass in the UK, and through the Now streaming service.
+Thanks to a deal between HBO and Sky, it is also being shown on Sky Atlantic on Sky Q, Sky Glass, and Sky Stream in the UK, and through the Now streaming service.
 It'll also be available on third-party platforms with Sky Atlantic, such as Virgin Media and BT TV.

 Other regions have other local deals.